 The consensus view of the market is that U.S. and global growth will remain low.
-It is expected that over shorter time periods, investment performance will remain volatile.
+Over shorter time periods, investment performance is expected to remain volatile.
 The Board of Investments will continue to manage the assets with belief that consistent execution of the investment process will have a significant influence on achieving the pension's objectives.